AstroDetlev/PiBook_on_AcerTravelMate4001/README.md

   It is not expected to write any code for this task.
 The right wiring and maybe some glue logic shall do the job.
   I've opened such a converter, and it does not contain pullup-resistors for PS/2.
 Need to add this to the keyboard and the touchpad.
   Check with an Oscilloskope.
 Compare buyed Keyboard/Mouse signals with this homemmade stuff.
-  - ToDo: Wire Touchpad to PS/2 input of teh converter
+  - ToDo: Wire Touchpad to PS/2 input of the converter
   - ToDo: add Pullup resistor
   - ToDo: Check signals with Oscilloskope / Digital Analyser, compare with other Mouse